reekol/nk-free-lab/infrastructure/README.md

 ### 2) Traefik

-Generates, maintains, resolves certificates and URI-s from inside of VPN.
+- Generates, maintains, resolves certificates and URI-s from inside of VPN.
-Keep in mind that while it generates valid certificates for each of the cervices of the cluster, thay are not reachable from outside of it.
+- Keep in mind that while it generates valid certificates for each of the cervices of the cluster, thay are not reachable from outside of it.
-While form inside of the vpn, their TLS certificates are valid while resolving them from private network addresses!
+- While form inside of the vpn, their TLS certificates are valid also while accessing them from private network addresses!

 ### 3) FreeIPA - Server.